-If you haven’t tried it yet, pomegranate juice makes a clever culinary liquid, not just a beverage.
-In late fall and all winter long, I love using a combination of pomegranate juice and arils in cooking to add rich color, antioxidants, and naturally-derived sweetness with a hint of tartness.
-The juice is delightful when paired with butternut squash, like I do in this recipe.
+If you haven’t tried it yet, pomegranate juice makes a clever culinary liquid, not just a beverage — and it’s delightful in this pomegranate-smashed butternut squash recipe.
 Serve this up just like you might mashed potatoes or sweet potatoes for a scrumptious change of taste—-and to punch up gorgeousness on your plate.
-It makes an ideal Meatless Monday or holiday dinner side, too!

 - 2 tablespoons extra-virgin olive oil